 $111 Annual administration of the program (base cost)

 $38 Marketing of the certification program to the public and related industries

 Can I make quarterly payments?

-The employer should notify CSIA when the employee leaves.
+All rights and responsibilities of the credential belong to the individual CSIA Certified Chimney Sweep®.
+The employer should notify CSIA in writing when the employee leaves.
 If the employer does not pay the fee, then the individual sweep is responsible for maintaining his/her credential.
 If the sweep no longer works for an NCSG member company, standard rates will apply.
-Remember that the certification credential is relative to the individual while NCSG membership applies to everyone in the NCSG member company.
+Remember that the CSIA Certified Chimney Sweep® credential is relative to the individual while NCSG membership applies to everyone in the NCSG member company.

 What do you tell consumers when they inquire about my certification if the annual certification fee has not been paid?